-A day-by-day look at the Trump White House's disastrous handling of the Rob Porter debacle
+A timeline of the White House's head-scratching responses to the Rob Porter debacle

 "We should not short-circuit an investigation just because allegations are made, unless they could compromise national security or interfere with operations at the White House.
 The truth must be determined."

 Under questioning, Shah says that Porter was "terminated" shortly after the "full nature" of the allegations became clear.
-That stands in direct contrast to the reporting froM CNN and others that Kelly knew of the basic parameters of the allegations last fall.
+That stands in direct contrast to the reporting from CNN and others that Kelly knew of the basic parameters of the allegations last fall.

 Shah also acknowledges that "we all could have done better over the last few hours — or last few days in dealing with this situation."